Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "That’s about right."

-"Jesus fookin’ Christ…" He rubbed a finger despairingly across the top of his nose, between his eyebrows.
+"Jesus fookin’ Christ..."
+He rubbed a finger despairingly across the top of his nose, between his eyebrows.
 "If that’s the shape of it then we’re doomed, and rightly bloody so.
 We can’t build our *survival* on a foundation that dodgy!"

 She reached out and put a sympathetic hand on his shoulder.
 "Owen?
 Trust me on this.
 That’s not a fight *any* of us are gonna win.
 The only option is to play the game and play it well."